Forget the leak – watch the official Spider-Man: No Way Home trailer right here

 While there's no sign of Tobey Maguire's Spider-Man in the trailer, it's possible that Sony and Marvel will keep that reveal until the film's actual release on December 17 in order to achieve the biggest impact.

-Of course, this is just speculation at this point, and it may not happen at all.
-Chances are that we'll have to wait til the film is out to find out for sure.
+Of course, this is just speculation at this point, as it may not happen at all.
+Chances are that we'll have to wait till the film is out to find out for sure.